 Maryland Boating Accident Lawyers

 If you or a loved one has been the victim of a boating accident, you should seek the guidance of an experienced Maryland personal injury lawyer who can help to protect your rights.
 The lawyers at Alpert Schreyer, LLC have a long history of aggressively pursing the maximum compensation available for their clients.
-Call us at 1 (844)-MDCRASH or 1 (844) 632-7274 for a free consultation and comprehensive evaluation of your claim.
+Call us at 1 (844)-MDCRASH or 1 (844) 632-7274 for a free case evaluation and comprehensive evaluation of your claim.

 What Are Some Common Causes of Boating Accidents?

 One-third of all boating accidents happen when at least one of the operators is boating under the influence of alcohol.
 Operating a boat while under the influence is illegal and carries heavy fines and potential incarceration.

 The fumes from boat engines can be fatal if passengers are exposed to high concentrations of carbon monoxide.